eToro vs IG | Which Broker Is Best for UK Investors in 2026?

 How Do eToro and IG Compare at a Glance?

 Both brokers are safe and well-regulated, but their strengths diverge. eToro focuses on accessibility and social features, while IG appeals to professionals with powerful platforms.
 Fees also differ, with eToro charging spreads and IG offering competitive commissions for high-volume trading.
+For a deeper look at IG on its own merits, see my full IG review.

 | Feature | eToro | IG | Best For |